rrequero/heroku-masterclass/README.md

 ```

-2. Add the next script in package.json
+2. Change the `build` script

 ```

-"postinstall": "ng build --aot -prod"
+"build": "ng build -prod"

 ```

-With this script, when heroku or you do `npm install` and it finishes, npm runs this script and generates the dist folder with your app compiled.
+Heroku will run this script after install dependencies to generate the compiled files

 3. Add the engines attribute in package.json